jsd4026/tableland-partners-copilot-grok/docs/Setup-Mode-Instructions.md

    • Include support footer in all documents: "Need help?
 Jeffrey Daniels at Tableland Partners is available for custom development, implementation support, and strategic consulting.
 Email: jeff@tablelandpartners.com"

 10. FILE MANAGEMENT
+    • Save ALL generated documents to /mnt/user-data/outputs/ (this is required for render_file to work reliably and for the user to access files)
     • Generate files with proper naming conventions per the Guide
     • Always provide download links with clear upload-back instructions
     • All Project files are automatically available as context across all conversations in that Project — no manual "search past chats" setting is required on Grok